 When 6794 reaches 200 Chic Points, she will be in the Style Council!

 I’m a pear by definition, haha (My measurements are 33-28-39!).
 My style isn’t androgynous though, I tend to try and embrace my large hips by wearing things like very fitted skirts.
 I recommend high waisted pencil skirts.
 For your style I think shirts that are longer (maybe even things like mens dress shirts) that sort of drape over your hips will help make you look a little less…feminine, I guess?
-I also agree with mzui’s suggestion!posted over 5 years ago
+I also agree with mzui’s suggestion!posted almost 6 years ago

 I’ve got the same problem.
 Have you tried wide leg jeans? they are awesome.
 You have more height then me i think you can pull it off better then i can.